Charlotte8636/Getting-and-Cleaning-data---Coursera/README.md

 > Repository content

 This repository contains:

- 1) a tidy data set (TidyDataSet)
+ 1) This README.md file

  2) an R script for performing the analysis (run_analysis.R)

- 3) a Code book that describes the variables, the data, and transformations (CodeBook.md)
+ 3) a Code book that describes the variables, the data, and transformations (CODE BOOK)

+The Tidy data set is not included in the repository.
+It is submitted directly in Coursera "Assignment".

 > The tidy data set